AIDS Drug Assistance Program (ADAP)

 - A Four A's (as administrative entity) "Release of Information" form

 - Income verification for 3 recent months or the current tax return

 All applications are reviewed and eligibility is determined by the Four A's ADAP coordinator.

 Funding for the ADAP program is limited and there is potential for a waitlist to be established.
 A waiting list for ADAP enrollment will be established when the costs projected to maintain those persons currently enrolled approximate the amount of ADAP funds available (as budgeted).
 If a waitlist is established, the following criteria will be used to selected individuals from the waitlist when an opening develops in the program:

-1. When the ADAP is fully enrolled, the ADAP administrator will notify medical providers treating current ADAP and Title II lead agency (the Four A's and IAA) clients that patients wishing to newly enroll in ADAP will be placed on a waiting list until space becomes available for them.
+1. When the ADAP is fully enrolled, the ADAP coordinator will notify medical providers treating current ADAP and Title II lead agency (the Four A's and IAA) clients that patients wishing to newly enroll in ADAP will be placed on a waiting list until space becomes available for them.
 As much advance notice as possible will be provided so that persons needing medication support can be assisted to access other sources of funding in a timely manner.

 2. Persons will be enrolled in the ADAP from the waiting list as ADAP funds sufficient to cover the year's projected expenditures become available.
 Persons will be enrolled from the waiting list in such a way that the geographic distribution of persons enrolled in ADAP approximates the geographic distribution of estimated living HIV/AIDS cases in Alaska.
 When there are eligible individuals on the waiting list from under-represented economic regions of the state, available "slots" will be filled from those areas first until the geographic representation of persons on the ADAP approximates that of estimated living HIV/AIDS cases in the state.